Best movies on Amazon Prime Video to watch now (October 2020) - TheNewsTrace

 Suspiria (1977)

-One in every of many Dario Argento classics included with Prime, Suspiria was remade in 2018 – however the unique model stays unparalleled.
-Suzy, ballet pupil arrives at a prestigious dance college, however shortly discovers that each one will not be what it appears.
-Unusual, supernatural occasions hold occuring and a number of other college students die – leaving Suzy to surprise if she is perhaps subsequent… Watch Suspiria on Amazon Prime Video
+Considered one of many Dario Argento classics included with Prime, Suspiria was remade in 2018 – however the authentic model stays unparalleled.
+Suzy, ballet pupil arrives at a prestigious dance college, however shortly discovers that every one will not be what it appears.
+Unusual, supernatural occasions hold occuring and several other college students die – leaving Suzy to surprise if she is likely to be subsequent… Watch Suspiria on Amazon Prime Video

 Learn our full Suspiria evaluate

-Leonardo DiCaprio provides one among his most iconic performances in The Wolf of Wall Road, his fifth collaboration with celebrity director Martin Scorsese.
-The movie tells the true story of Jordan Belfort, a Wall Road stockbroker whose agency was discovered responsible of corruption and fraud.
+Leonardo DiCaprio provides one in every of his most iconic performances in The Wolf of Wall Avenue, his fifth collaboration with celebrity director Martin Scorsese.
+The movie tells the true story of Jordan Belfort, a Wall Avenue stockbroker whose agency was discovered responsible of corruption and fraud.
 This three-hour epic charts his meteoric rise to success in addition to his catastrophic downfall, with a star-studded supporting solid that features Jonah Hill, Margot Robbie and Matthew McConaughey.
-It’s a wild experience… Watch The Wolf of Wall Road on Amazon Prime Video
+It’s a wild trip… Watch The Wolf of Wall Avenue on Amazon Prime Video

 Paddington (2014)

-Michael Bond’s iconic character from youngsters’s literature is the star of this household movie, which sees Paddington Bear go up towards a nefarious taxidermist performed by Hollywood star Nicole Kidman.
-Critics heaped reward on this heartwarming adaptation, which is certain to hold the children amused with its wacky sense of humour and memorable performances.
+Michael Bond’s iconic character from kids’s literature is the star of this household movie, which sees Paddington Bear go up in opposition to a nefarious taxidermist performed by Hollywood star Nicole Kidman.
+Critics heaped reward on this heartwarming adaptation, which is bound to hold the children amused with its wacky sense of humour and memorable performances.
 Ben Whishaw (Skyfall) supplies the voice of the title character, whereas Hugh Bonneville and Sally Hawkins seem as Mr and Mrs Brown, who give him a spot to keep when he arrives in London.
 Watch Paddington on Amazon Prime Video

 Learn our full Paddington evaluate